 Every minute, these mobile games are played by thousands of players who kill bosses, collect useful items and complete side quests.
 In MOBA, users are divided into teams of five people, Battle Royale is played by up to 100 people, while MMORPG is radically different, because here no one is a rival to anyone.

-The genre of MMORPG games for mobile devices was less popular than for PCs, because not every phone could handle such games.
-However, with the development of smartphones, it comes back and confidently holds its positions.
+The genre of MMORPG games for mobile devices was less popular than for PCs because not every phone could handle such games.
+However, with the development of smartphones, it comes back and confidently holds its position.

 More Multiplayer Online Battle Arenas